lioda/solid-design/2-ocp/README.md

 - if a feature is no longer used, we need to delete some part of code.
 SRP helps us to limit our work, and removing an isolated component should be easy.

 Code is a living organism which reinvent itself and adapt permanently.
 Don't hesitate to mutate code when a change occurs.

+## Issue 3: Introducing a new use case reusing existing behaviors (relation with SRP and DRY)

+This issue is a special case of modification: we will keep a subset of current rules in addition with some new rule.

+### Explanation in Code Example

+What if we need to generate an accountant report with only expenses?
+Those from sellers and those from engineers.

+If we don't impact current code, we will end up by rewriting some rules.
+Which is bad from a DRY point of view.
+If we impact current `ManagementReporter`, it's a violation of SRP (it implements many rules) and OCP.

+### Solution: separate responsibilities

+This rewrite has a bigger impact, so we have isolated this solution in its own `composition` directory.

+With SRP we already know how to tackle this issue.
+We must separate rules: computing income is a rule, computing expenses is another rule.

+Then we can create a new model of what is a reporter: it is an aggregate of rules coupled with a formatter.

+Look at the `composition/ReporterRules` file.
+We have extracted all rules for Management (and Human Resources, because they only need expenses rule).
+Now we have separated each calculation and we can compose them.
+For example, we have rewritten `ManagementReporter` to use these rules.